Carolyn Caprioni, RN, BSN

 502.398.7889

-Jamaal came to YAP as an advocate in July 2017 when the program first started up and running.
+Jamaal came to YAP as an Advocate in July 2017 when the program started.
 Jamaal was able to quickly transition into the Program Director of Louisville beginning December 2018.
-In this role, Jamaal continued to develop relationships with community resources, referring authorities, and youth/families.
-Jamaal then became the State Director of KY, overseeing programs in both Louisville and Lexington.
-Jamaal has recently been promoted into the Regional Director- Midwest Region.
-He oversees KY, IN, Cincinnati, and St. Louis.
+In that role, Jamaal continued to develop relationships with community resources, referring authorities, and youth/families.
+Jamaal then became the State Director of KY, overseeing programs that served program participants in both Louisville and Lexington.
+Now Vice President of YAP's Midwest Region, he oversees IN, OH, MO, IL, and WI.

 E'Ron Leveston